 I let myself drop back onto the sand violently, pushing my cheek into the soft heat of the beach, and sighed.
 Anne’s hand, calm and sure, rested on the back of my neck, holding me for a moment, just enough to stop my nervous trembling.

 – Don’t complicate life, she said.
 You were so content and wild, you didn’t overthink too much, you’ve become absorbed in your thoughts, and sad.
 It doesn’t suit you.

 – I know, I said.
 I am a young, healthy and unconscious thing, full of joy and stupidity.

 – Come and eat something, she said.

 My father had backed off, he hated this sort of discussion.
-On the path back, he took my hand and held it close.
+On the path back up the cliff, he took my hand and held it close.
 His hand was tough and reassuring.
-It was there to wipe my tears when I had my first break up, and had held mine through moments of peace and perfect happiness.
+It had been there to wipe my tears when I had my first break up, and had held mine through moments of peace and perfect happiness.
 It had held mine in secret at moments where we shared in a con or some mad joke.
 His hand on the steering wheel, or on the keys in the evening rattling and scraping on the door looking for the missing keyhole, his hand on the shoulder of a woman, or taking a cigarette, or swiping a screen to answer a call, this hand could do nothing else for me.
 I held it really tight.
 Turning towards me, he smiled.